“Am I depressed?”

 By Ellie Herman LCSW

-Most of use have had this thought at some point when we feel low, sad, or stuck.
+Most of us have had this thought at some point when we feel low, sad, or stuck.

 Major Depressive Disorder (MDD) is a common diagnosis for people experiencing such emotions.
 MDD can affect how you think, go about your daily activities, take care of your self, and react to others.
 Understanding if you are depressed can be overwhelming and confusing.